Critique: Hope Restored Marriage Intensives Are Not the “Miracle” Abused Wives Seek

 Focus on the Family’s public tax records show that the year they added the Hope Restored program they brought in $2.5 million from their marriage enrichment programs.

-We know that 1-in-4 highly religious couples in the U.S. have experienced intimate partner violence, the vast majority of them are Christians, so there are plenty of Focus on the Family listeners who eagerly sign up.
+We know that 1-in-4 highly religious couples in the U.S. have experienced intimate partner violence with their current partner, the vast majority of them are Christians, so there are plenty of Focus on the Family listeners who eagerly sign up.
 Focus hires a big-name advertising agency to send out millions of messages every year via direct mail and their million-name email list.
 To give you an idea of their advertising efforts, they paid Ambassador Advertising Agency more than $10 million in tax year 2014.
 But that’s nothing compared to their income.
 Their website says they’ve helped more than 7,000 couples in the past 20 years.
 At $5,000 per couple, that would be $35 million dollars.

 But we do know this from people who’ve attended, Hope Restored isn’t good at fixing abusive, addicted, or cheating spouses.
-They teach communication skills.
+They teach things like communication skills.
 And frankly, learning communication skills doesn’t fix abusers, cheaters, or addicts.
 It just gives them new information that they can use against you.

 Abusers are clever.
 They know that Focus on the Family insists on reconciliation in cases of abuse.
 They count on Focus on the Family to side with them.
-That’s why they aren’t afraid to go to Hope Restored marriage intensives.
+That’s why they aren’t afraid to attend Hope Restored marriage intensives.
 Especially in the case of abusive husbands, the men are confident the counselors there will put pressure on the wife not to divorce him.
 In contrast to how they treat wives, the counselors give husbands a lot of praise and loving “support” for acknowledging their difficulty in controlling their emotions.

 How do I know?
 I have interviewed many people.
 I have more than 200 members in my private Facebook group who say they’ve attended one or more overnight marriage intensives or retreats and their marriages got worse.